-“A Brush with Blocks” will involve a two nights-three days stay at Savista.
+“A Brush with Blocks” will involve a two nights stay at Savista.

 On Day One, participants will have an overall tour of the Bagru printing, dyeing, colour fixing and washing process; learn about block carving, printing, and natural plant and mineral-based colours.
-They will also select a wooden block of their choice from the wide range available.
+They will also select a wooden block of their choice from the wide range available, and begin printing.

-On Day Two, they will be taken through the process of washing, dyeing, color fixing, and printing, followed by a hands-on experience of printing a length of fabric of their choice, using the block(s) that they have selected and finish any remaining work on their textile.
+On Day Two, they will continue printing the length of fabric of their choice, using the block(s) that they have selected and finish any remaining work on their textile.